Module overview

 The syllabus may vary from year to year.
 Topics might include:

-We often choose a small selection of concrete issues or situations which raise issues of sexual ethics.
-Topics covered in the past have included: monogamy and polyamory, the ethics of prostitution and pornography and sexual objectification.
+We often choose a small selection of concrete issues or situations which raise issues of sexual ethics, or specific ethical questions related to sexual orientation and gender.
+Topics might include: monogamy and polyamory, the ethics of pornography; sexual objectification; sexual orientation, gender identity and first person authority.

 Learning and Teaching